 Understand Your Mortgage Payment

 Paying back the principal balance on your mortgage is only a part of your total monthly payment.
-The payment will also include homeowners’ insurance, property taxes, and condo fees.
+Other payments will also include homeowners’ insurance, property taxes, and if the property has condo fees.
 These can add a couple of hundred dollars on top of the loan payment.
 If you’re not factoring them into the equation, you may end up agreeing to a mortgage that’s more than you can comfortably afford.

 Give Yourself Wiggle Room

-The bank will give you a maximum amount they think you can afford each month, and we’ve already mentioned it’s smart for you to make your own calculations about what’s affordable.
-However, think twice before you take on a mortgage for the maximum amount you can afford.
-Doing this can stretch your budget pretty thin, and you might not have a lot of extra money.
-If you choose a house that’s $100 less than your maximum, you’ll have more freedom to spend on extras or be better able to weather any financial storms.
+The bank will give you a maximum amount they think you can afford each month and as we’ve already mentioned, it’s smart for you to make your own calculations about what’s affordable based on your lifestyle.
+Think twice before you take on a mortgage for the maximum amount you can afford.
+Doing this can stretch your budget pretty thin, and you might not have a lot of extra money for the things you enjoy doing.
+If you choose a house that’s $100 less than your maximum, you’ll have more freedom to spend on extras or top up your savings each month.

 Don’t Buy a Money Pit

-Resale homes can be affordable, but they often come with many problems.
+Resale homes can be affordable, but unexpected costs can occur due to the wear and tear or age.
 If you’re not really the DIY type, a home that’s not in good condition can cost you thousands of dollars you weren’t expecting to spend.
-Prevent this by getting a home inspection before you buy a resale home or by purchasing a brand-new home.
+In previously-owned homes, things like the appliances and architectural components have more mileage on them and could be in need of replacement.

 If you do choose to build a home, you often have opportunities to include upgrades.
 Many upgrades only add $10 or $20 dollars a month to your mortgage payment, so it’s easy to say yes to the things you want.
 If you choose too many upgrades, though, your monthly payment is suddenly $100 or $200 more than you thought it was going to be.
 Make sure your builder knows your budget and is willing to help you stick to it.

 Most people think that once they buy their own home, they’re leaving their roommate days behind.
-This doesn’t have to be the case.
-Many condo floor plans are specifically designed for roommates.
-With a roommate, you can get some much-needed help paying the mortgage while still building up some equity.
+But this doesn’t have to be the case!
+Many condo and townhome floor plans are designed perfectly for roommates.
+Our Abbey floor plan, for example, offers two master suites both with their own private ensuites.
+With a roommate, you can get extra help paying the mortgage while still building up some equity.
 These rent payments can either reduce your portion of the monthly payment or they can go toward the principal balance so you’re building more equity.

 Buying a home is a big financial commitment, so it’s not something you should get into without a lot of serious consideration.
-Think carefully about how much you can afford, and commit yourself to buying a home within that price range.
+Think carefully about how much you can afford, and commit to buying a home within that price range.
+If you’re considering purchasing a new home, connect with us today!
+We’d love to help you find your dream home.